aiomux/AIOMux/AIOMux.Core/README.md

         => Task.FromResult("Plugin agent executed!");
 }
 ```
-### 4. Intermediate: Using OllamaClient from AIOMux.LLM
+### 4. Intermediate: Using OllamaClient from AIOMux.Clients
 ```
-using AIOMux.LLM;
+using AIOMux.Clients;
 var llm = new OllamaClient(model: "llama3");
 string response = await llm.GenerateAsync("What is the capital of France?");
 Console.WriteLine(response);